Gobol/ruby-word97file/README.md

 ====

 Because there was nearly no option for ruby considering multi-platform accessing .doc files.
-Win32OLE is bound to win32 platform.
-Apache TIKA requires java and doesn't provide formfields access.
+Win32OLE is bound to win32 platform, and very unreliable when working with large batches of documents.
+Apache TIKA requires java and doesn't provide formfields access, although it works quite good with its ruby binding.
+Ruby-docx, besides of neccesity of obvious conversion (eg. doc2x from Dialogika, which requires Win32 .Net support or 32bit(!)
+Mono on *nix systems), creates large memory overhead from Nokogiri even for simple document...
 Any other ?
 I don't know...

 Usage